 He’s got a full plate this week, especially since it’s homecoming and the big game is planned for Friday night, but throw in the possibility for severe weather, and it’s time for a new game plan.

 It’s something he’s never had to deal with in the Fall.

 “Oh not football, we had over 30 basketball games rescheduled its something we always do,” said Kenny.

 And according to the plan if everyone’s at Mohawk Stadium enjoying the football game and severe weather does strike the football players will be heading toward the gym into the basement of it, and those watching the game will head to the FEMA building.

 Which has Steve O’Neil, liking the sound of that.

 He’s the Emergency Management Coordinator for Cerro Gordo County, and says everyone should be ready if severe weather does hit no matter where you are.

 “When those watches come up that means things are coming together they could get nasty, be even more alert and then when the alert, warning, comes which we hope it doesn’t but if it does that means take shelter immediately,” said O’Neil

 O’Neil says one of the biggest mistakes people make, can also be the most dangerous.

-“I got to see it, sirens going off they go out and try to spot the storm or try to be a storm chaser and what they don't realize is those people that do chase storms are trained, had a lot of experience, but even they get caught,” said O’Neil.
+“I got to see it, sirens going off they go out and try to spot the storm or try to be a storm chaser and what they don’t realize is those people who do chase storms are trained, had a lot of experience, but even they get caught,” said O’Neil.